Deck & Patio Cost in Spokane: What to Expect in 2026

 |---|---|---|

-Prices reflect Spokane's local labor market (near the national average).
+Prices reflect Spokane's local labor market (above the national average).
 Get itemized quotes from licensed local contractors for project-specific accuracy.

 Midpoint estimates for typical project size at Spokane local labor rates.
 Actual costs vary by project scope and contractor.